 Gastrointestinal symptoms are common in children.
 The presence of these features during infancy should raise suspicion for CF.

 - Foul-smelling steatorrhea (fatty stools) may occur.

 - CF-related diabetes mellitus (CFRD)

-- Liver and bile duct abnormalities
+Liver and bile duct abnormalities

 - Rectal prolapse (rare)

-- Obstructive lung disease with bronchiectasis
+- Chronic obstructive lung disease with bronchiectasis

-- Chronic sinusitis; may eventually develop
+- Chronic sinusitis: nasal polyps may eventually develop

-Recurrent or chronic productive cough and pulmonary infections with characteristic microorganisms
+Recurrent or chronic productive cough and pulmonary infections

 - Signs of chronic respiratory insufficiency: digital clubbing associated with chronic hypoxia